ni/nimi-python/docs/niscope/class.rst

         Stores the mid reference level used in many scalar measurements.
 Different channels may have different reference levels.
 Do not use the IVI-defined, nonchannel-based properties such as :py:attr:`niscope.Session.meas_mid_ref` if you use this property to set various channels to different values.
         Default: 50%

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].meas_chan_mid_ref_level`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.meas_chan_mid_ref_level`

         The following table lists the characteristics of this property.

             +-----------------------+------------+